sgraham/sgraham.github.io/_posts/2024-12-22-worked-example-of-copy-and-patch-compilation.markdown

 I just don't understand when this would be required, or if it's no longer required because of improvements in clang's implementation of the `ghccc` calling convention.
-As far as I can tell, you can pass as many arguments as required.
-It will get less efficient if there's no registers left for temporaries because then clang will have to spill and restore, but as long as it keeps all, say, 30 arguments from the _input_ to the function, and gets them in the same order/location in the _invocation_ of the continuation, I don't see why we would have to do anything else.
-There was a mention of GHC only supporting 10 integer arguments which would mean only 10 live values, but as far as I can tell from testing, it seems to stash the rest of them relative to `rsp` and then shuffle as necessary in the body of the function.
+As far as I can tell, you can pass as many arguments as you want.

+It will get less efficient, of course, if there's no registers left for temporaries because then clang will have to spill and restore, but as long as it keeps all, say, 30 arguments from the _input_ to the function, and gets them in the same order/location in the _invocation_ of the continuation, I don't see why we would have to do anything else.

+There were some mentions of `ghccc` only supporting 10 integer arguments which would mean only 10 live values on the virtual stack, but as far as I can tell from testing, it seems to stash the rest of them relative to `rsp` and then shuffle as necessary in the body of the function.
 (Please let me know if you happen to more/better about this!)

 Anyway, here's the full disassembly of the generated code from the example when run: